100 Circle shapes for Photoshop CC CS3 CS6 CS5 CS4 Elements CS2 CS1 7 6 2014 etc. royalty free download.

 They can be stored as a layer, as a pixel fill on a layer, stored with a style added, stored as a smart object, multiple CSH vectors can be stored and much more.
 You can then recall them at any point to use again and again.

-You can also use them as a path with the new flame tool feature in the CC October 2014 release, this makes for amazing image - a flaming circle shape (the flames can be added in 1000s of different ways).
+You can also use them as a path with the new flame tool feature in the CC October 2014 release, this makes for amazing image - a flaming artwork based on the items in the sets on this page.
 You can also use the paths with the tree tool to add trees and branches around any object.

-The circle shapes can be used to create truly amazing blur shapes.
-You can use them in the shape blur filter found in filter menu.
+They can be used to create truly amazing blurs.
+You can use them in the blur filter found in filter menu.
 The tool uses the vector along with the radius or strength of the effect.
 Personally I always find the tool a little extreme if the setting is set too high - basically you can't see much but blur if it is too high.
-The best approach seems to be to apply with low settings and re-apply multiple times to create a distinct shape that sort of matches the input.
+The best approach seems to be to apply with low settings and re-apply multiple times to create a distinct format that sort of matches the input.

-If you have any questions about the shapes, please contact us and I will try and answer your questions as quickly as possible.
-We can be reached on email@example.com
+If you have any questions, please contact us and I will try and answer your questions as quickly as possible.
+We can be reached on firstname.lastname@example.org

 You can re-edit the perspective warp which is still live.

-If you wish to apply another perspective warp then you can turn the combo of perspective warp and Photoshop shape into a smart object (#ia the layer menu) and use the warp on that (and this can be repeated)
+If you wish to apply another perspective warp then you can turn the combo of perspective warp and CSH vector into a smart object (via the layer menu) and use the warp on that (and this can be repeated)

 You don't have to keep them only for the main application.
 Of course not, you can use them in other applications such as PaintShop Pro, GIMP and many more.
 If you use them as a shape layer then you can also copy and paste into Illustrator or use the export command to export the path as an AI document for the paths to opened in some vector applications.

 You can also just apply them as a pixel / raster image and then save as a PNG or TIFF image and open that file in PSP and other applications.
-As the shape is a vector, you can make the file size of your raster export any size - say 10000 x 10000 and then import that (and re-open the file in PSP etc).
+As the item is a vector, you can make the file dimensions of your raster export any size - say 10000 x 10000 and then import that (and re-open the file in PSP etc).